 And we’re pretty sure you will LOVE it.
 Guaranteed.
 (Well, not really, because we’re not going to refund your airfare or anything… but we haven’t met anyone who didn’t absolutely love Iceland.
 And I don’t think you’ll be the first.)

 Should I camp or stay in hotels in Iceland?

 CAMP!
 CAMP!
 CAMP!
 You can probably tell we’re pretty enthusiastic about camping, but we really think it is the absolute best (and cheapest!) way to explore Iceland.
-You’ll see so much more than you would by staying in hotels, and we’ve already talked about the scenery you’ll wake up next to and it makes it easy when you stay in a camper van.
+You’ll see so much more than you would by staying in hotels, and we’ve already talked about the scenery you’ll wake up next to and it makes it easy when you stay in a tent or a campervan.

 The best part is that you don’t even have to do any planning of your own!
-We’ve put together a comprehensive 6-day itinerary that’ll bring you to some of the most scenic parts of this country in less than one week.
+We’ve put together a comprehensive 7-day itinerary that’ll bring you to some of the most scenic parts of this country in less than one week.